 Note: Similar to the Article 4.6 provision, under Article 5.7 there is no definition or explanation as to what "discourage" actually means.
-At a minimum, the Party should have a mechanism for identifying potential new processes, so that information can be submitted to the Secretariat and steps can be taken to discourage the use of such processes.
-Perhaps more importantly, readers should note that the provision governing new processes sets a higher standard of proof than the products provision, and anticipates COP assent or acquiescence in allowing new processes.
+In our view, as a first step, the Party should have a mechanism for identifying potential new processes, so that information can be submitted to the Secretariat and steps can be taken to discourage the use of such processes.
+Of course, a broader restriction on the use of mercury in new processes would satisfy the Convention obligation.
+Readers should note that the provision governing new processes sets a higher standard of proof than the products provision, and anticipates COP assent or acquiescence in allowing new processes.